jgrizou/website/projects/vault/challenge/level-0.md

 ---

-> Reveal the information below only as a last resort.
+> Reveal the clues below only as a last resort.

 <details>
   <summary style="margin-top: 1rem; font-size: 1.10rem;">Clue No. 1</summary>